Circle in the Square Theatre: Other locations

 The Circle in the Square took a one-year lease on the Henry Miller's Theatre, a Broadway theater, beginning in August 1968.
 The company's productions at the Henry Miller's were presented under the name "Circle in the Square on Broadway".
 Even though the Henry Miller's was a Broadway theater, the Circle's productions there were ineligible for the Tony Awards because the Circle was a repertory company.
 The company only ran two shows at the venue, both of which were flops, before its lease was terminated.
 Those two productions were The Cuban Thing, followed by Morning, Noon and Night, a trio of one-act plays.
 When the Circle's lease was terminated in January 1969, Mann and Libin were already in the process of developing their own theater on Broadway.

 The Circle began staging productions at Ford's Theatre in Washington, D.C., in 1968.
 The Circle's productions in Washington, D.C., were initially successful, contrasting with the theatrical company's failure on Broadway.
-The company's productions at Ford's included revivals of such plays as Moon for the Misbegotten, and Ah, Wilderness!, and Arsenic and Old Lace.
+The company's productions at Ford's included revivals of such plays as Moon for the Misbegotten, Ah, Wilderness!, and Arsenic and Old Lace.
 However, the company's offerings were ultimately constrained by the fact that the managers of Ford's Theatre were selective about what constituted "acceptable audience entertainment".
 The Washington's Ford's Theatre Society sought to take over operation of Ford's Theatre in 1971, prompting the Circle to sue the society.
 The Circle lost the lawsuit and severed its partnership with Ford's in September 1971, citing large financial losses.